Perspicacity11/MakersWk7-JavascriptWebApps/contents/12_user_interaction_input.md

 ## Exercise - customising the message

+We're now going to update our program (in the `example-3` directory) so it lets us customise the message that is shown when clicking the button.

 ### Questions

-1. Let's first add a text input on the web page:
+1. Let's first add a text input to the web page:
 ```html
 <input type="text" id="message-input" />
 ```

-2. Modify the first test in `messageView.test.js` so it sets the HTML input's `value` to a message of your choice, before clicking on the "show" button.
+2. Modify the first test in `messageView.test.js` so that before clicking on the "show" button, it sets the HTML input's
-   The content of the `div#message` should be equal to this message.
+   `value` to a message of your choice.
+This stands in for a user entering the message themselves.
+Assert that the text content of `div#message` is equal to this message.
 3. Modify the code of the `MessageView` class so this test passes.
 4. Reload the web page in the browser.
 You should be able to type in a message, and click the button to see this message appear.